Dangujba/TeleOTP/README.md

 # TeleOTP Library

-The **TeleOTP** class is a PHP library designed to interact with a Telegram-based OTP (One-Time Password) system, allowing for the generation, sending, and verification of OTPs via Telegram.
+The **TeleOTP** is a PHP library designed to interact with a Telegram-based OTP (One-Time Password) gateway system, allowing for the generation, sending, and verification of OTPs via Telegram.
 This library offers a set of methods to manage OTP functionality, including API communication, request handling, and response parsing.

 ## Table of Contents